reppard/puppet-docker_systemd/README.md

 ```

 The above example configures `/bin/ls` to be run from within the container of
-the `docker-httpd` service.
-The docker service for this is named
+the "docker-httpd" service.
+The systemd service for this is named
-`docker-httpd-exec`.
+"docker-httpd-exec.service" and it depends on "docker-httpd.service".

+The following options are available for `docker_systemd::exec`:

+  * command: Command and arguments to be run by the container.

+  * container: Identifier of the container if different than the title.

 ### docker_systemd::data_volume_container